How-To: 401(k)s for the Self-Employed

 Do have higher administrative burdens from a paperwork standpoint

-Are really only tenable for people who are fully self-employed, as your employer 401(k) will basically make it useless to you
+Are really only tenable for people who are fully self-employed, as your employer 401(k) will make it function just like a SEP IRA

 Other fun tax caveats because the federal government loves to make things complicated